peachfuzzz/pokemon-stats/README.md

-# pokemon-stats
+# practice-data-sets
-easy access pokemon stats files
+easy access practice stats files

 This is my easy-access datasets projects for a Python class.
 I put it here mainly so students can easily access it through Google Colab, since sometimes the datasets are all over the place.